When your brain feels different week to week, it’s not about motivation. It might be your hormones messing with your ADHD.

 If everything gets ten times harder around the time your period starts shifting, or your emotions swing wildly out of nowhere, you’re not imagining it.

-I see this all the time in my coaching work.
-Women who’ve spent years getting by – doing well, even, but holding it all together through sheer determination and masking.
-And then the hormones shift… and the wheels come off.
+It could be that you’ve spent years getting by, doing well, even, but holding it all together through sheer determination and masking.
+And then the hormones shift, and the wheels come off.

 Hormonal changes don’t just affect your body.
 For women with ADHD, they can impact mood, memory, motivation, and focus in a big way.